lucasnorruva/NorruvaMVP6/workspace/README.md

 - **Service Provider Dashboard:** A conceptual dashboard for service technicians to manage service jobs and access product technical data.
 - **Supply Chain Management:**
     - Managing a list of suppliers.
-    - Linking suppliers to products (viewable on the product detail page's "Supply Chain" tab).
+    - Linking suppliers to products (viewable on the product detail page's "Supply Chain" tab), with conceptual private attestation viewing.
 - **Developer Portal:** Mock portal with API key management, interactive playground, and conceptual documentation.
 The canonical OpenAPI specification lives in `openapi.yaml` and is served at `/openapi.yaml` after being copied to `public/openapi.yaml` during the build process.
 - **Settings Page:** Basic user profile, notifications, and organization settings.